clairvoyant/cblas/README.md

 |NVBLAS       | TBD                                             |
 |MKL          | TBD                                             |

-The netlib cblas has dependencies in the fortran libblas.
+The netlib cblas has dependencies in the Fortran libblas.
 The dependency array shall include all libraries the CBLAS depend on.
-Othewise there will be unresolved symbols.
+Otherwise there will be unresolved symbols.

 Matrix Memory Layout
 -------------------

 All BLAS functions assume that the matrix and vector data are stored contiguously in memory.
-This implies for example that a matrix can not be represented as a vector of vectors.
+This implies for example that a matrix cannot be represented as a vector of vectors.
 It needs to be represented as a block of N x M contiguous elements in memory.
 Moreover, vectors and matrices of complex numbers must be stored such that the real and imaginary parts of a given element are contiguous in memory.

-For matrices in mathematical notation, the first index usally indicates the row, and the second indicates the column, e.g., given a matrix A , a1,2 is in its first row and second column.
+For matrices in mathematical notation, the first index usually indicates the row, and the second indicates the column, e.g., given a matrix A , a1,2 is in its first row and second column.

 ![equation](https://latex.codecogs.com/gif.latex?%5Cbegin%7Bbmatrix%7D%20a_1_1%20%26%20a_1_3%20%26%20a_1_3%5C%5C%20a_2_1%20%26%20a_2_3%20%26%20a_2_3%5C%5C%20a_3_1%20%26%20a_3_2%20%26%20a_3_3%20%5Cend%7Bbmatrix%7D)